Participant registration system for runners event

 });

-Next create a Person object which describes the Registered person.
+Next, create a Person object that describes the Registered person.

 public class Person